ffxiv-mognet/ffxiv-mognet.github.io/quests/msq/heavensward/part2.md

       - location: The Pillars
         coords: (14.5, 11.9)
         name: Speak with Cid.
+    unlocks:
+      - id: 1137
+        name: The Faith That Drives Us
+        type: achievement
     partQuestNo: 26
   - name: An Engineering Enterprise
     level: 57